yduf/yduf.github.io/_posts/2021-10-20-photo-digikam.md

 digikamctl use Work   # setup new library as .digikamrc

 # force recreation of database for new library (open digikam setup process)
+# it seems to work because the path to digikamrc is local / not found ?
 digikam --database-directory Pictures/DigiKams/Work/Database/ --config Pictures/DigiKams/Work/digikamrc

 {% endhighlight %}